Mammal and Birding Cruise Norway: Svalbard (Spitsbergen) — Polar Bears and Seabirds

 Itinerary (8 days/7 nights)

-Svalbard birding cruiseKing Eider can be seen alongside Common Eider.
+Svalbard birding cruiseKing Eider can often be seen alongside the more widespread Common Eider.

 Weather dependent, we will either sail into Forlandsundet, where we might encounter Walrus, or alternatively into St. Johns Fjord or to Isfjorden and possibly landing on Alkhornet, where along the cliffs we will look for nesting seabirds and along the base of the cliffs Arctic Fox may be seen foraging for fallen chicks or eggs.
 We may see Svalbard Reindeer grazing before making a nighttime arrival back in Longyearbyen.